 To get full benefits from the government, I contribute $2,500 per year and will receive $500 in grants.
 So, the total contribution amount going into the account is (and will be) $3,000 per year.

 For the Education fund, I have chosen to go with index funds.
 I used to hold four different ETFs to construct a global balanced portfolio, but with the introduction of new multi-asset balanced ETFs, I have decided to switch for the sake of simplicity.
-I still hold a couple of bond ETFs in the account, but will eventually liquidate in coming weeks.
+I still hold a couple of bond ETFs in the account, but will eventually liquidate.

-As of today, this portfolio only consists of the following two ETFs.
+As of Q2 2020, this portfolio only consists of the following two ETFs.
 Activity in the portfolio continued as usual with small incremental purchases each month.